aginies/pvirsh/README.md

 # TODO

-Probablu a lot as this is for testing purpose...
+Probably a lot as this is for testing purpose...
 * detect VM state before doing anything for some command
 * validate the yaml file before using it
 * use libvirt api directly instead of virsh?